-A simple approach is proposed in this paper to reduce the area and power of SQRT CSLA architecture.
-The reduced number of gates of this work offers the great advantage in the reduction of area and also the total power.
-The compared results show that the modified SQRT CSLA has a slightly larger delay (only3.76%), but the area and power of the 128-bit modified SQRT CSLA are significantly reduced by 17.4% and 15.4% respectively.
-The power-delay product and also the area-delay product of the proposed design show a decrease for 16, 32,64 and 128-bit sizes which indicates the success of the method and not a mere tradeoff of delay for power and area.
-The modified CSLA architecture is therefore, low area, low power, simple and efficient for VLSI hardware implementation.
+A simple approach is proposed in this paper to reduce the delay and power of SQRT CSLA architecture.
+This work offers the advantage in the reduction of delay and also the total power.

-As the functional verification decides the quality of the silicon, we spend 60% of the design cycle time only for the verification/simulation.
-In order to avoid the delay and meet the TTM, we use the latest verification methodologies and technologies and accelerate the verification process.
-This project helps one to understand the complete functional verification process of complex ASICs an SoC's and it gives opportunity to try the latest verification methodologies, programming concepts like Object Oriented Programming of Hardware Verification Languages and sophisticated EDA tools, for the high quality verification.
+The power-delay product product of the proposed design show a decrease for 16-bit size which indicates the success of the method and proposed design mainly focuses on the delay it has slightly big area than the regular CSLA.
+The modified CSLA architecture is therefore, low delay, low power, simple and efficient for VLSI hardware implementation.As the functional verification decides the quality of the silicon, we spend 60% of the design cycle time only for the verification/simulation.we use the latest verification methodologies and technologies and accelerate the verification process.
+This project helps one to understand the complete functional verification process of complex ASICs an SoC's and it gives opportunity to try the latest verification methodologies, programming concepts like Object Oriented Programming of Hardware Verification Languages and sophisticated EDA tools, for the high quality verification.Future Work: This project used System Verilog i.e., the technology used is direct test cases, randomized test cases ,OVM for verification even though the coverage is 100% there may be some errors which cannot be shown so in Oder to overcome this the new technology of System Verilog i.e., OVM and UVM.

-Future Work:

-This project used System Verilog i.e., the technology used is direct test cases, randomized test cases ,OVM for verification even though the coverage is 100% there may be some errors which cannot be shown so in Oder to overcome this the new technology of System Verilog i.e., OVM and UVM.
 In the coming future the Router can be done by using OVM and UVM.